sws2apps/sws2apps-docs/organized/docs/onboarding/register-and-login.md

 ### Connect to your congregation

 After selecting this option, you need to connect to your congregation.
-You can ask Organized administrator in your congregation for the code.
+You can ask the Organized administrator in your congregation for the code.

 :::tip[Please, remember]
 Once you connect to the congregation, Organized app will remember your device ID and will associate this device with your account.